pumar/nli_pt/README.md

 The dataset is comprised of 3,069 student essays compiled by the Center of Linguistics from the University of Lisbon.
 The students are native speakers of Chinese, English, Spanish, German, Russian, French, Japanese, Italian, Dutch, Tetum, Arabic, Polish, Korean, Romanian and Swedish.
 The original paper can be found [here](https://www.aclweb.org/anthology/W18-0534.pdf).

-In order to reduce class imbalance, only five languages were kept reducing the total to 2,477 essays.
+In order to fix class imbalance, only five languages were kept reducing the total number of essays to 2,477.
 The class distribution is as follows:

 | Language      | Count         |
 | ------------- |:-------------:|